akhatiwa/TTbarCor/README.md

 # TTbarCor

-This directory consists of preliminary distributions for TTbar system.
+This directory consists of ttbar analysis package used by DESY top group --- and modified by Ajeeta.